Warning

 Background

-• Rarely causes anaphylaxis and not all children need referral to Paediatrics
+• Rarely causes anaphylaxis: Not all children need referral to Paediatrics.

-• Usually very apparent from history and allergy testing not needed.
+• Usually very apparent from history: Allergy testing not needed.

 Presentation

-• First reactions often to scrambled or boiled egg at weaning
+• First reaction is often to scrambled or boiled egg at weaning

-• Most common symptoms are mild: urticaria, lip and eyes angioedema (tongue and throat angioedema are considered severe), vomiting
+• Most common symptoms are mild: urticaria, lip & eye angioedema / swelling, vomiting.

-• HOWEVER, if infant/child reacted to lightly-cooked or raw egg but could already tolerate baked egg, eg, biscuits/cakes, encourage ongoing feeding with these baked products 2 to 3 times per week and only avoid lightly-cooked or raw egg
+• HOWEVER, if infant / child reacted to raw or lightly-cooked eggs (like scrambled eggs) but could already tolerate baked egg, eg, biscuits / cakes, encourage ongoing feeding with these baked egg products 2 to 3 times per week.

 • Under 1 year of age: chlorphenamine

-Prescribe and train on the use of adrenaline autoinjectors x 2, if required due to anaphylaxis.
+• Anaphylaxis: Prescribe AND train carers on the use of adrenaline autoinjectors, if required due to anaphylaxis.

 Most children grow out of their egg allergy.
 It may take 3 to 5 years before the allergy goes away completely.

-There is NO reason to think the child will be allergic to anything else and other foods should NOT be avoided "just in case".
+• There is NO reason to think the child will be allergic to any other foods, therefore other foods should NOT be avoided.

-If asked by families, advise that some vaccines are made using egg, but none of the routine ones are contraindicated, unless severe anaphylaxis requiring intensive care.
+If asked by families, advise them that some vaccines are made using egg but none of the routine ones are contraindicated unless severe anaphylaxis requiring intensive care.

 Referral